Nabil-24-stack/Coterate-2nd/updated-prd.md

 #### 2.4.2 AI Analysis of Designs
 - Upon clicking the "+" button, trigger an AI analysis of the selected design
-- Use OpenAI's GPT-4o to analyze the design for improvements in:
+- Use Anthropic's Claude 3.7 Sonnet to analyze the design for improvements in:
   - Visual hierarchy
   - Color contrast and accessibility
   - Component selection and placement